Astbury, St Mary's Church

 HERITAGE HIGHLIGHTS: Unusual trapezoidal layout

-The village of Astbury sits just south west of theever-increasing urban expanse of Conglerton.
-The village was named as Newbold in the Domesday Book of 1086, when it had a priest, but no church.
-Presumably the priest must have had some sort of building in which to hold services, but there sare no definite remains, though Saxon stone fragments have been found in the area.
+The village of Astbury sits just south-west of the ever-increasing urban expanse of Congleton.
+The village was named as Newbold in the Domesday Book of 1086 when it had a priest, but no church.
+The priest must have had some sort of building in which to hold services, but there are no definite remains, though Saxon stone fragments have been found in the area.